Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 How to Build the Bowl

-Tuck the soft-boiled egg right in the middle — that creamy yolk is rich in biotin.
-Dust the hemp seeds over the egg and scatter the bee pollen granules near the beef.
+Tuck the soft-boiled egg in the middle of the plate as the creamy yolk is rich in biotin.
+Sprinkle the hemp seeds over the egg and scatter the bee pollen around the beef.

-If you’re using raw honey, one small drizzle across the fruit is enough.
+If you are using raw honey, a small drizzle over the fruit is enough.

 Prep Time: 8 minutes | No Cook Time | Serving Size: 1 medium-large dog (50–70 lbs)

-For more ideas like this, 13 Homemade Dog Treats: Budget-Friendly Recipes Your Pup Will Devour has some great starting points if you want to branch out.
+For more amazing dog treats, check out these 13 Homemade Dog Treats: Budget-Friendly Recipes Your Pup Will Devour.

 📸 Photo credit: Instagram @canine_longevity_junkie